Andrews Avenue Bridge Call to Artists

 - Professional Résumé – Artist (Part 1) shall include public art commissions with contact information for Project Manager or Program Director and budget size of past projects.

-- Annotated Image List – Include name of artist, title of work, year, media, size, and location of artwork and/or project, project budget, image number and any other relevant information.
+Annotated Image List – Include name of Professional Visual Artist, title of work, year, media, size, and location of artwork and/or project, project budget, image number and any other relevant information.

-- NOTE: Hard copy materials will not be accepted for this Call to Artists.
+- NOTE: Hard copy materials will not be accepted for this Call to Professional Visual Artists.

 Phone: (954) 357-7236